thecommons-urbit/chess/FEATURES_ROADMAP.md

 Unsorted Issues:
 - Can't resign when it's not your turn
 - Can't browse completed games, so get kicked to home screen when game ends
+- Need way to confirm that code in repo is identical to code running on your urbit